NerdHamel/kubernetes/README.md

 sudo mkdir /var/opt/cognigy/data/flow-modules
 ```

-If you NFS is fast, you can also utilize it for MongoDB and Redis (persistent) if you deploy data-stores in a fully containerized way as well.
-In this case, we would create additional directories where those data-stores can persist their data:
+If your NFS is fast, you can also utilize it for MongoDB and Redis (persistent).
+We don't do this usually, cause databases suffer from bad disk-performance.
+Instead, we are using local volumes that will give you the full speed of your SSD storage.

+Please also create the following additional directories where MongoDB and Redis (persistent) can store their data:
 ```
 sudo mkdir -p /var/opt/cognigy/mongo sudo mkdir -p /var/opt/cognigy/redis-persistent